zdharma-continuum/zinit-annex-unscope/README.md

 # z-a-unscope

-A Zinit-Zsh annex that allows to install plugins without specifying the user name.
+A Zinit-Zsh annex that allows to install plugins without specifying the GitHub user name.
 It works as follows:

-- on the installation of a plugin without any slashes (`/`) in its name it'll query the GitHub API searching for **\*/{the-name}**, sorting on stars,
+1. On the installation of a plugin without any slashes (/) in its name the annex will query the GitHub API searching for **\*/{the-name}**, sorting on stars.

-- it first requires at least 10 forks on the candidates, then 2, then 0,
+2. It first requires at least 10 forks on the candidates, then 2, then 0.

-- after finding a result it sets it as the remote-id of the plugin, storing the ID on disk for later automatic use.
+3. After finding the best result it sets it as the **full** remote-id of the plugin, storing the ID on disk for later automatic use.

 ## Usage Examples